Scientific Name

 Lampranthus thrive in well-drained, poor soils and are suitable for soils with a sandy or rocky texture, although they will grow in almost any soil type.
 They tolerate exposure to salt and thrive in coastal conditions.

 Plant rooted cuttings in spring after the possibility of frost has passed.
 Space the cuttings 6 to 24 inches (15 to 60 cm) apart for trailing species, using closer spacing for quicker coverage.
 Dig a hole just a little larger than the roots at the cutting's base.
 Put the roots in the hole, cover them with soil, and tamp the soil firmly in place.
-For erect or mounding species, space them according to the mature dimensions for the particular species.
+For erect or mounding species, space them according to the mature dimensions of the particular species.

 Learn more at How to Grow and Care for Lampranthus.